 Description

-PLAN: located at the eastern corner of Turnham Green, the memorial consists of an obelisk set on a square earthen mound topped with granite paving and a low tubular bronze rail running between bevelled square granite piers.
-The rail continues down a flight of five granite steps on the north-east side of the monument.
+The Chiswick War Memorial is a war memorial unveiled in 1921, designed by Edward Willis.
+It is made of Cornish granite and is located at the eastern corner of Turnham Green.
+The memorial features an obelisk set on a square earthen mound, which is topped with granite paving.
+A low tubular bronze rail runs between bevelled square granite piers and continues down a flight of five granite steps on the north-east side of the monument.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.